Zimnicea: Politics

-The mayor of Zimnicea Municipality is Petre Pârvu, he is in his second mandate and is chosen from the list of the coalition For Zimnicea that includes PNL, PD-L, PC and PSD.
+The mayor of Zimnicea Municipality is Petre Pârvu, he is in his second mandate and is chosen from the list of the coalition For Zimnicea that includes PNL, PD-L, PC, and PSD.

-Economics
+Economy

 During the communist era, Zimnicea underwent forced industrialization, and the new industries suffered a strong decline after the fall of the communist regime.

 Education and culture

 In Zimnicea there are 5 kindergartens, 4 elementary schools with primary and secondary education and one high school.
 The high school has 15 classrooms, a gym and a school workshop.
 Classes are attended by 511 students, with two shifts and evening school hours.
 Zimnicea High School has a library with 20,578 volumes and a science laboratory equipped with 30 computers.

 School No.1, Miron Radu Paraschivescu has 15 classrooms, including 3 laboratories (physics, chemistry, biology), 5 cabinets teachers (mathematics, geography, design, religion, Romanian), a gym, a workshop school and a library.